anodyne/nova3/docs/certification.md

 ### Silver Level

-In order to achieve Silver Level certification, you must complete 2 of the following tracks with a combined score of 70 or better:
+In order to achieve Silver Level certification, you must complete the following tracks with a combined score of 70 or better:

 - DevCenter, Nova Level 1
-- DevCenter, Nova Level 2
 - Skin Studio, Nova Skinning Level 1
-- Skin Studio, Nova Skinning Level 2

 ### Gold Level

-In order to achieve Gold Level Certification, you must complete 4 of the following tracks with a combined score of 80 or better:
+In order to achieve Gold Level certification, you must complete the following tracks with a combined score of 70 or better:

 - DevCenter, Nova Level 1
 - DevCenter, Nova Level 2
-- DevCenter, Nova Level 3
 - Skin Studio, Nova Skinning Level 1
 - Skin Studio, Nova Skinning Level 2
-- Skin Studio, Nova Skinning Level 3

 ### Platinum Level